pplu/aws-sdk-perl/README.md

 ```

-We add Y.YY to the Changes file
+We add Y.YY to the Changes file.
+Commit the changes and push:

 ```
 git push origin release/Y.YY